spatie/laravel-data/docs/as-a-resource/lazy-properties.md

 It is possible to include or exclude lazy properties by the URL query string:

-For example, when we create a route `my-account:
+For example, when we create a route `my-account`:

 ```php
 // in web.php